 - Wrap in plastic and refrigerate at least 1 hour.

-- In a small bowl add ½ cup amaretto liqueur & ½ cup raisins.
+- Add ½ cup amaretto liqueur & ½ cup raisins, in a small bowl.
 Let the raisins soak until you are ready to add to the rice pudding custard.

 - Meanwhile, half fill a 3-quart saucepan with 1½ cups water, bring to a boil.
 Stir in rice, lower heat to medium and cook until rice is soft - about 15 minutes or longer until the water almost evaporates completely.